 After this button is clicked, AvaSoft ThinFilm starts searching for an optimal integration time.
-Depending on the maximum counts in the last scan, the integration time will be increased/decreased automatically until a maximum scope signal of about 14000 counts is measured.
-During the search routine, the changes in integration time can be followed in the integration time edit box in the edit bar.
-A dialog will display the new integration time if the search is ready.
+Depending on the maximum counts in the last scan, the integration time will be increased/decreased automatically until a maximum scope signal of about 90% of the maximum range is measured (about 14750 counts for the 14bit ADC, 59000 counts for the 16bit ADC).
 The routine can be aborted by clicking the button again before the search has ended.